aussie4beer/code-samples/csharp/readme.rst

 To use the C# code samples, the following environment is recommended.

-- Visual Studio Community_ (free & recommended) or full Visual Studio (commercial software)
+- `Visual Studio Community <https://visualstudio.microsoft.com/vs/community/>`_ (free & recommended)
+- Visual Studio "full" edition (commercial software)
-- Access to a Nutanix Cluster for API testing purposes.
+- Access to a Nutanix Cluster for testing API v2.0 requests
+- Access to Prism Central for API v3 requests
 - Nutanix Community Edition is supported but may not always provide the exact same APIs as a "full" Nutanix cluster.
 - The Newtonsoft.Json extension for .NET.
-To install Newtonsoft.Json, please see the official documentation_.  **This will need to be done before continuing below**.
+To install Newtonsoft.Json, please see the official `documentation <https://www.nuget.org/packages/Newtonsoft.Json/>`_.  **This will need to be done before continuing below**.

 .. note:: Please note that instructions provided in this repository will assume the use of Visual Studio Community software.